mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 {% endraw %}

 In the next blog post, we will build a more complex component that includes or inherits smaller components.
 I hope you stay tuned.
 For now, if you want to grab a copy of all the code in this post, you can do so below.
+In the [next blog post](../integrating-storybook-components-with-drupal), we will build a more complex component that includes or inherits smaller components.
+I hope you stay tuned.
+For now, if you want to grab a copy of all the code in this post, you can do so below.

 [Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}